Fruit Pizza

 This post may contain affiliate links.
 Please read our disclosure policy.

 Fruit pizza is one of those summer desserts that looks so fancy but it’s totally easy to whip together.
-It’s made with a cookie dough crust, topped with a cream cheese frosting and delightfully decorated with your favorite fruits.
+I make my fruit pizza with a cookie dough crust, topped with a cream cheese frosting and delightfully decorated with your favorite fruits.
 It’s such a fun treat for adults and kids alike, and makes for a beautiful dish to be the center of a party spread.

 Fruit pizza decorated with strawberries, kiwi, blueberries, clementines and raspberries